ItsZeusBro/Hydra/README.md

 5. basic plugs (Uranus, Jormungand, Hydrarchy, Orpheus, Hippocampus, and Hercules)
 6. Comments are a native feature of Hydra files, but when they are exported to JSON with Hippocampus plugout they are put into a comment:"string" to not lose valuable info

+## More on Plug Support:
+To properly create a plug that also offers its own extending plugs, the plug your working on should utilize Hydra's Plug Library

 Please Join our Community and Help! zeusofolympus1000@gmail.com